 Please feel free to call us at (603) 647-2174 if you have any questions about the program, enrollment, or locations of the training facilities.
-Our admissions staff is always available to help you throughout this process and we want you to have a great experience!
+Our Enrollment Team is always available to help you throughout this process and we want you to have a great experience!
 We look forward to helping you start on your way to a rewarding career in healthcare!

-Kerri Dutton, RN MSN Director of LNA Health Careers June 2021
+Kerri Dutton, RN MSN President of LNA Health Careers August 2022